 Start Building Up Cash Reserves Now

-You should still be saving as much as you can for retirement, but take some of your ongoing and future contributions and put them into a cash-like investment, such as a money-market fund within your 401(k).
+You should still be saving as much as you can for retirement, but some of your ongoing and future contributions should be put into a cash-like investment, such as a money-market fund within your 401(k).
 That money won’t earn much of a return, but it will give you a source of money to draw on in retirement without having to sell your stocks.
-Aim to set aside 18 months to two years worth of savings so you can weather any storm that may come.
+Retirees and near-retirees should aim to set aside 18 months to two years worth of savings so you can weather any storm that may come.
 “In a volatile market, you don’t know when to sell, so having that money in cash will give the rest of the portfolio time to breathe and rebound,” says Karen Cunningham, president and cofounder of the Oklahoma Financial Center.

 Don’t Abandon Stocks